Ian Waugh is a British broadcaster, historian and published author.

 I am fascinated with British modern history, I’ve written about aspects of it, created websites linked to it and research constantly – it has become a pleasant addiction.
 My family tree data which extends back to the 1500’s is here (image: 11 May 1995 – Babbacombe, Torbay).

 I advise those seeking information relating to events and stories in the British national and regional newspapers between 1750 – 1950.
-The service to individuals is free of charge and voluntary.
 This generates many enquiries from users worldwide who are interested to know more about a criminal or other events in their family history.
-From the enquiry I can supply a scanned digitised copy of the news reports for no fee and further more extensive research for those who require it (more here and here).
+From the enquiry I can supply a scanned digitised copy of the news reports and further more extensive research for those who require it (more here and here).

 News and current affairs fascinates me.
 I start the day with it, end with it but I am not glued to it.
 I have severe osteoarthritis causing me extreme mobility issues and I am also a stroke survivor following two strokes that have left me partially paralysed.